tera-si/NoteSets/README.md

   current status of the current note set.

 ## Tutorial
+[The tutorial](https://tera-si.github.io/NoteSets/) walks you through the various features and uses of NoteSets.

-The tutorial is embedded in
+The very same tutorial is also embedded in
 NoteSets itself, simply select `Tutorial` from the `Help` menu when NoteSets is running.
-The tutorial walk you through the various features and uses of NoteSets.

 ## TO-DO
 - Add `.noteset` file association